mesosphere/marathon/docs/docs/ports.md

   },
 ```

-For non-Docker applications, you don't need to specify anything.
+For non-Docker applications, you do not need to specify anything.

 #### Specifying Ports